pic pic

 @btime foo($x)

-Unlike integers, addition of floating-point numbers doesn't obey associativity: due to the inherent imprecision of floating-point arithmetic, (x+y)+z may not be exactly equal to x+(y+z).
-This is one of several reasons why floating-point numbers are distinct from mathematical real numbers: they are finite-precision approximations that don't always follow the same mathematical properties we expect from real numbers.
+Addition of floating-point numbers doesn't obey associativity, unlike what occurs with integers: due to the inherent imprecision of floating-point arithmetic, (x+y)+z may differ from x+(y+z).
+This loss of associativity illustrates a broader point: floating-point numbers are finite-precision approximations, and therefore they don't always satisfy the mathematical properties that hold for real numbers.

 x = 0.1 + (0.2 + 0.3)